Sense Protocol Litepaper (Outdated)

 # Series & Settlement

-A Series defines a type of Zero & Claim with a unique maturity.
-Both Zeros and Claims are fungible with other Zeros and Claims of the same Target and Series.
+A Series defines a type of PT & YT with a unique maturity.
+Both PTs and YTs are fungible with other PTs and YTs of the same Target and Series.

-Claims are streaming Target to their holders before maturity, whereas Zeros redeem for Target after maturity.
-To determine how much Target to distribute to Zero & Claim holders, Sense needs only the Target's scale value at issuance and maturity, which is captured when the Series is initialized and settled, respectively.
-To initialize a Series, one sets a new maturity date and deploys token contracts for Zeros and Claims.
+YTs are streaming Target to their holders before maturity, whereas PTs redeem for Target after maturity.
+To determine how much Target to distribute to PT & YT holders, Sense needs only the Target's scale value at issuance and maturity, which is captured when the Series is initialized and settled, respectively.
+To initialize a Series, one sets a new maturity date and deploys token contracts for PTs and YTs.
 On the other hand, to settle a Series, one passes in the Target's scale value into Sense at or around maturity.

 If a series is not settled within the grace period, Series Settlers are actors who settle the Series and harvest the reward.
 They are incentivized by the Settlement Reward which is composed of the sponsor's stablecoin stake and the accumulated issuance fee of the Series.